Chandana-caty/Speech-to-Speech-recognition-/README.md

 Groq: Interface with the LLM (language model) for generating responses.
 SpeechRecognition: For recognizing speech from microphone input.

+in addition to this install
+pip install pipwin
+pipwin install pyaudio

 2. Initialize the Groq LLM Client

 client = Groq(api_key="your_api_key_here")